tuxdna/rubyml/README.md

 ## Usage

-To use it on your machine
+When using the bundler

+    $ bundle install
+	$ bundle exec news_classifier.rb

+When using only gem command

     $ gem build *.gemspec; gem install --local -V rubyml-0.0.1.gem
     $ news_classifier.rb

 ## Outline